RubixML/ML/README.md

 > **Note**: The PHP interpreter must be in your default PATH for the above syntax to work.

+### I'm getting out of memory errors
+Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
+We recommend setting this to *-1* (no limit) or slightly below your device's memory supply for best results.

+> **Note**: Machine Learning can sometimes require a lot of memory.
+The amount necessary will depend on the amount of training data and the size of your model.
+If you have more data than you can hold in memory, some learners allow you to train in batches.
+See the section on [Online](#online) estimators for more information.

 ### What is a Tuple?
 A *tuple* is a way to denote an immutable sequential array with a predefined length.
 An *n-tuple* is a tuple with the length of n.
 In other languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, unlike PHP arrays.